twpayne/chezmoi/README.md

 Then you've probably run into at least one of the following problems.

-### ...if coping with differences from machine to machine requires extra work
+### ...if coping with differences between machines requires special care

 If you want to synchronize your dotfiles across multiple operating systems or distributions, then you may need to manually perform extra steps to cope with